bgkillas/csc207-project/README.md

 **S-Buddify** is a Java-based social music friend finder platform that connects users based on their musical preferences.
 The application integrates with Spotify's API to analyze users' listening habits and matches them with others who have similar music tastes.

 ### **What This Project Does**
-MusicMatch provides a comprehensive social platform where users can:
+S-Buddify provides a comprehensive social platform where users can:
 - Connect their Spotify accounts to analyze their music taste
 - Set up a unique and personalized profiles with information and a profile picture
 - Get matched with other users based on shared musical interests